jintoppy/protractor-html-screenshot-reporter/README.md

 });
 ```

-If you omit the meta data builder, the default implementation is used (see https://github.com/swissmanu/protractor-screenshot-reporter/blob/master/index.js#L42).
+If you omit the meta data builder, the default implementation is used

 ## HTML Reporter